akabatov/About-Me/README.md

 - Hi there👋
-- I am a Computer Science student at Mememorial University of Newfoundland.
+- I am a Computer Science student at Memorial University of Newfoundland.

 <!---
 akabatov/akabatov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.